The loss of Google Reader will be tough and here’s why

 I suppose I need to say thank you to Google for providing me with so many great services for free, but I have to say I’m bummed.

-4 thoughts on “The loss of Google Reader will be tough and here’s why”
+4 responses to “The loss of Google Reader will be tough and here’s why”

 2. Well said Jerry.
 I completely agree with you.
 Reader is fast and efficient, it’s a great product.
 I’m disappointed too.